SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 ![Event Scan Details](img/select_all_topics_start_scan.png)

+The agent is now discovering the Topics that are being produced and consumed, what is the Scheme Registry and how does that relate to the different Kafka Topics, what are the consumer groups, and what are the connectors consuming or producing.

 ### Step 3: Download the Scan File

-Now download the scan file to your desktop.
+Once the scan completes download the scan file to your desktop.
 The scan file will be in JSON format.

 ![Download Scan File](img/select_all_topics_start_scan.png)